mdekauwe/mdekauwe.github.io/join_us.md

 - <a href="https://www.bristol.ac.uk/students/support/finances/scholarships/zutshi-smith/" style="color:#16a085">Zutshi-Smith Scholarship</a> are for students from India, with preference given to applicants of Kashmiri origin

-- <a href="http://www.bristol.ac.uk/cabot/postgraduate-opportunities/cabot-masters/" style="color:#16a085">Master's by Research (MScR)</a> in Global Environmental Challenges

 ### Fellowship opportunities: